Where Does Vanilla Come From? A Guide to Vanilla Origins, Flavor Profiles and Culinary Uses

 Indonesia – A High Product Region

-Indonesia has become the second largest producer of vanilla behind Madagascar, with production methods that emphasize quantity.
-Indonesian growers are known for harvesting all the beans from a vine at once, a labor-saving adjustment.
-Due differences in the cultivation and curing process as compared with the other regions, Indonesian vanilla beans offer a sharper, woodier profile.
+Indonesia is one of the world’s largest vanilla-producing countries.
+Due to differences in the cultivation and curing process as compared with the other regions, Indonesian vanilla beans offer a sharper, woodier profile.
 This curing method helps give the beans stability, which is needed for use in high-heat applications.
 Oftentimes Indonesian beans are blended with vanilla from other regions.

 Try It Now: Indonesian Pure Vanilla Extract